Creating and Running a VitePress Project with ServBay

 Static

-. - Webroot: Enter the absolute path to the static files built in step 1:
+. - Website Root: Enter the absolute path to your static files:

 /Applications/ServBay/www/servbay-vitepress-app/docs/.vitepress/dist

-Save and apply the changes.
-ServBay will set up the web server to serve static files directly from the specified webroot.
+Save and apply.
+ServBay will configure the web server to serve files directly from this root directory.

 https://vitepress-prod.servbay.demo